 - Preheat your oven to as hot as it will go

-- Sift flour and salt into a large bowl
+- Sift flour, salt and sugar into a large bowl

 - Rub in butter until mixture resembles breadcrumbs